emcence/lab1_python/README.md

 · The rules are as follows: rock wins over scissors, scissors wins over paper, and paper wins over rock.
 If both choose the same option, it is a tie.

-· The player plays until wins or loses to the computer.
+· The player plays until wins or loses against the computer.